JSON Schema

-TOML itself may add schema specifications, but like Taplo, Tombi is also trying to add validation functions to the linter that support JSON Schema.
+While TOML itself may introduce schema specifications in the future, Tombi, like Taplo, is implementing validation features in its linter that support JSON Schema.

 Schema Priority

-This section will discuss how to prioritize the application of x-tombi-* keys in your JSON Schema.
+This section explains how Tombi prioritizes the application of x-tombi-* keys in your JSON Schema:

-1. #:schema directive in the top comment of the TOML file (Same as Taplo)
+1. #:schema directive in the TOML file's top comment (compatible with Taplo)

-3. JSON Schema specified in the JSON Schema Store
+3. JSON Schema from the JSON Schema Store

 Formatting